bjsi/bjsi/README.md

 # About Me

 My name is James.
-I am an AI engineer from Oxford.
-I work full time as an AI engineer at RemNote and do [freelance work](https://bjsi.github.io/) on the side.
+I used to work on spaced repetition systems and AI engineering.
+Nowadays I am working on building cheap, automatable fluidics equipment.